nickylin/githook/README.md

 ...and more here
 ```

-+ you can config which temple you like to use for standard nd log
++ you can custom config which temple you like to use for standard log, for example:

 ```
 FEATURE: some feature dic
 REVIEWER: xxxname
 REVIEWURL:https://xxx.com/code/id
 ```
-if we found that you commit lack of some key tag, it will block this push
+if we found that you commit lack of some key tag, it will block this push and show this message:

 ```
 ➜  LogCheck git:(develop) git push